Vicky Pattison: Television career

 In June 2016, she became a team captain on the Channel 5 panel show It's Not Me, It's You, hosted by Eamonn Holmes.
 Also starting from September 2016, she has regularly appeared in a new segment on This Morning with Ferne McCann where they go on a road trip together.
 In September 2016, it was announced that she would co-present I'm a Celebrity...Get Me Out of Here!
 NOW! from November 2016 with Joe Swash, replacing Laura Whitmore, but it was also later announced that the show would be retitled as I'm a Celebrity: Extra Camp and that Chris Ramsey and Stacey Solomon would be presenting with Pattison and Swash.
 In April 2017, Pattison announced that she would not be returning to present I'm a Celebrity: Extra Camp.

 On 12 February 2018 (day 17 of the series), Pattison became a contestant on the fourth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.
 On 11 March 2018 (day 44), she was evicted after spending 28 days in the jungle, finishing in fourth place.
 On 16 October 2018, Pattison partnered with Dom Joly in a show that saw them going "on the run" as "fugitives" in Channel 4's Celebrity Hunted.

 In 2023, Pattison appeared in the fifth series of the BBC show in which celebrities from different faiths walk together on an historical pilgrimage.
 It was filmed in Portugal, where the group followed the northern route of the Fatima Way in Pilgrimage.
 In August 2024, she presented the E4 television programme Second-Hand Showdown.

 In January 2025, it was announced that Pattison would appear in a documentary called Vicky Pattison: My Deepfake Sex Tape.
 The programme, in which Pattison released her own AI-generated deepfake porn video, was criticised by campaigners and abuse survivors' groups as "insulting", "pointless" and "gross".

 In August 2025, Pattison was announced as a contestant on the upcoming twenty-third series of Strictly Come Dancing.
-Her partner in the series is Kai Widdrington.
+Her partner in the series was Kai Widdrington.
 She was eliminated from the competition on 16 November 2025.